frmichel/morph-xr2rml/README.md

 The application takes two options: `--configDir` gives the configuration directory and `--configFile` give the configuration file within this directory.
 Option `--configFile` defaults to `morph.properties`.

-Additionally, the mapping file and output file are given in the configuration file, but can be overridden using options `--mappingFile` and `--output` respectively.
+Additionally, several parameter given in the configuration file can be overridden using the following options:
+- mapping file: `--mappingFile`
+- output file : `--output`
+- maximum number of triples generated in a single output file: `--outputMaxTriples`

 **From a command line interface**, CD to directory morph-xr2rml-dist and run the application as follows:

 ```
-java -jar target/morph-xr2rml-dist-1.0-SNAPSHOT-jar-with-dependencies.jar \
+java -jar target/morph-xr2rml-dist-<version>-jar-with-dependencies.jar \
    --configDir <configuration directory> \
    --configFile <configuration file within this directory>
 ```

 Besides, the logger configuration can be overriden by passing the `log4j.configuration` parameter to the JVM:

 ```
 java -Dlog4j.configuration=file:/path/to/my/log4j.configuration -jar ...
 ```